kubedb/docs/docs/guides/perconaxtradb/concepts/perconaxtradb/index.md

 #### spec.podTemplate.spec.args

 `spec.podTemplate.spec.args` is an optional field.
 This can be used to provide additional arguments for database installation.
-To learn about available args of `mysqld`, visit [here](https://perconaxtradb.com/kb/en/mysqld-options/).

 #### spec.podTemplate.spec.env